Frequently Asked Questions

 Green Bay Packers (-10)

-Let's say you wanted to bet on the Redskins and Packers.
-You would knock 6 points off each creating a spread of Redskins at an even point
+Let's say you wanted to bet on the Giants and Packers.
+You would knock 6 points off each creating a spread of Giants at an even point

 spread, also known as "pick-em", and the Packers -4.
 You're not limited to doing this with favorites though.
 You could make underdog